-Local name especially in the Austrian winegrowing region Styria and also in Slovenia (here Klopótec) common noise device, which is placed in the vineyard as a scarecrow.
+Local name especially in the Austrian wine-growing region Styria and also in Slovenia (here Klopótec) common noise device, which is set up in the vineyard as a scarecrow.
 Here the Klapotetz is also the wine-growing landmark.
-The Klapotetz was already mentioned in 1797 in a manuscript.
-From 1832 there is a pictorial representation of a castle at Celje with a Klapotetz.
-Also dealing with viticulture Archduke Johann (1782-1859) had a Klapotetz on his winery in Pickern.
+The Klapotetz was mentioned in a manuscript as early as 1797.
+From 1832 there is a pictorial representation of a castle near Celje with a Klapotetz.
+Also the one dealing with viticulture Archduke Johann (1782-1859) owned a Klapotetz at his winery in Pickern.

-The mostly made of cherry or plum wood wheel consists of bobbins that produce a rattling (slaw klaptati = rattling) noise and ultrasonic sounds by the wind and thus the Schad birds to evict.
-In Austria, the wind turbine usually has eight, in Slovenia only six wings.
+The wheel, which is mostly made from cherry or plum wood, consists of bobbins which, due to the wind, generate a clattering (slav.
+Klaptati = clatter) sound as well as ultrasound tones, and thus Schad birds to evict.
+In Austria the wind turbine usually has eight blades, in Slovenia only six.

-The largest Klapotetz in the world stands since the year 2010 in Schloßberg (Leutschach) in Styria.
-It has a 9m deep concrete foundation, is 19m high and weighs 25 tonnes.
-Traditionally, these devices are put into operation on Jakobitag (July 25) and closed Martini (November 11) shut down again.
-The device is under the Biological crop protection used.
-See also below Bauernregeln and Customs in viticulture,
+The largest Klapotetz in the world has been in Schloßberg (Leutschach) in Styria since 2010.
+It has a 9 m deep concrete foundation, is 19 m high and weighs 25 tons.
+These devices are traditionally put into operation and closed on Jakobitag (July 25th) Martini (November 11th) closed again.
+The device is part of the Biological crop protection used.
+See also under Bauernregeln and Customs in viticulture,